nextcloud/desktop/doc/troubleshooting.rst

   your provided are correct, please ensure that your authentication backend is configured properly.

+  A more sophisticated test is to use a WebDAV command line client and log into the ownCloud WebDAV server, such as a little app called cadaver, available on Linux.
+I can be used to further verify that the WebDAV server is running properly, for example by performing PROPFIND calls:

+  ``propget .`` called within cadaver will return some properties of the current directory and thus be a successful WebDAV connect.

 :The desktop client fails for an unknown reason:
   Start the client with ``--logwindow``.
 You can also open a log window for an